raspberrypilearning/astro-pi-mission-zero/en/step_4.md

 - Check that your code matches the code in the examples above
 - Check that you have indented the code in your `for` loop
 - Check that your list is surrounded by `[` and `]`
 - Check that each colour variable in the list is separated by a comma

+My code runs for longer than 30 seconds:

+- Decrease the number of times your for loop runs, from 28 to 25 or even 20.
+- Decrease the length of the sleep, from 1 second to 0.5 seconds.

 --- /task ---